-In most cases if you’re running a two-monitor display, then you can simply open the Ubuntu display preferences dialog box by selecting System from the Dash, and then selecting Preferences followed by Display.
-You will have a window featuring two different displays you can simply drag around to configure multiple desktops on.
-Unfortunately, this doesn’t always work.
+In most cases, if you’re running a two-monitor display, you can simply open the Ubuntu display preferences dialog box by selecting ‘System’ from the Dash and then choosing ‘Preferences’ followed by ‘Display.’
+You will see a window featuring two different displays that you can simply drag around to configure multiple desktops.
+Unfortunately, this method does not always work.

 If you’re having difficulty with this, then you may need to use a command called xrandr to make the display changes permanent.
 This advice will work for all graphical versions of Ubuntu, whether you’re using Unity, KDE Plasma, GNOME-Shell, LXDE, Xfce4 or any other desktop environment.
 It won’t work with text-only versions of Ubuntu Server, however.

 Open a graphical terminal from the Ubuntu Dash, the LXDE menu, the Whisker menu in Xfce4, or by holding CTRL, ALT, and pushing T in any version of Ubuntu.
 Type nano .xinitrc and press return.
 If you have an existing startup script, press Page Down until you’re at the bottom of it.
 However, most Ubuntu installations won’t have a standard .xinitrc script, so you can start your own.

 If you see a line like ‘xmonad’ or any other multi-screen window manager without an ampersand following it, add one after a space, like ‘xmonad &’, so that they execute in the background.
 Afterward, you need to add a line at the bottom that reads the following:”.